praetorian-inc/praetorian-cli/README.md

 praetorian chariot list seeds --details --script hello-world
 ```

-A typical script use the arguments in the following manners:
+A typical script uses the arguments in the following manners:
 - Check for input correctness using information in `cmd` and `cli_kwargs`.
 - Parse the CLI `output` to extract relevant data.
 - Use the authenticated session in `controller` to further issue API calls to operate